 The board of directors has not adopted any formal policies or procedures to determine the compensation of our directors or executive officers.
-The compensation of the directors and executive officers is determined by the board, based on the recommendations of the Compensation Committee.
+The compensation of the directors and executive officers is determined by the board of directors, based on the recommendations of the Compensation Committee.
 Recommendations of the Compensation Committee are made giving consideration to the objectives discussed below and, if applicable, considering applicable industry data.

-In April 2021 we hired executive compensation consultants to perform market research on the appropriate compensation for our named executive officers (NEOs) and other individuals in the company.
-Based on the results of the research, compensation packages were proposed to the Compensation Committee, who approved the current compensation with Mr. Cacioppo recused where appropriate.
+In April 2021, we hired executive compensation consultants to perform market research on the appropriate compensation for our named executive officers (NEOs) and other individuals in the company.
+Based on the results of the research, compensation packages were proposed to the Compensation Committee, who approved the current compensation.
+While our Chief Executive Officer is a member and typically attends meetings of our Compensation Committee, the Compensation Committee meets outside of the presence of our Chief Executive Officer when discussing and approving his compensation.
+In July 2022, the board of directors approved an employment agreement entered into by us and with Mr. Cacioppo.

 The compensation of our NEOs in 2021 was comprised of the following major elements: (a) base salary; (b) an annual, cash bonus; and (c) stock options under the 2019 Equity Incentive Plan.
-Base salaries and annual bonuses were determined on an individual basis, taking into consideration the past, current and potential contribution to our success, the NEO's experience and expertise, the position and responsibilities of the NEO, and competitive industry pay practices for other high growth, premium brand companies of similar size and revenue growth potential.
+Base salaries, annual bonuses and long-term equity incentive compensation awards were determined on an individual basis, taking into consideration the past, current and potential contribution to our success, the NEO's experience and expertise, the position and responsibilities of the NEO, and competitive industry pay practices for other high growth, premium brand companies of similar size and revenue growth potential.

-The board considered risks associated with executive compensation and does not believe that our executive compensation policies and practices encourage its executive officers to take inappropriate or excessive risks.
-In addition to cash compensation, NEOs are compensated in part through the granting of options which is compensation that is both "at risk" and associated with long-term value creation.
+The board of directors and our Compensation Committee considered risks associated with executive compensation and does not believe that our executive compensation policies and practices encourage its executive officers to take inappropriate or excessive risks.
+In addition to cash compensation, NEOs are compensated in part through the granting of options and restricted stock awards which is compensation that is both "at risk" and associated with long-term value creation.
 The value of such compensation is dependent upon shareholder return over the applicable vesting period which reduces the incentive for executives to take inappropriate or excessive risks as their long-term compensation is at risk.